 Along the way, I co-owned a restaurant (where I cooked a particularly bad meal in a packed house) and worked a postage-size stamp farm in the middle of the orchards of Manson, Washington.

 In the process of learning food, wine, and humility, I learned a lot about the business of what clicks with people on an authentic and long term level.
 My work – be it an advertorial feature or a cross platform marketing campaign – comes from a multi-dimensional perspective on all that it takes to create and enjoy food.

 As a restaurant consultant, I provide solutions on how to make a ridiculously tough business easier for all parties.
 My suggestions are modular and created from on-the-ground experience that is sympathetic to the crushing details and timeline that food industry people face in their day-to-day.

-But also, I work in service to their well-meaning (sometimes kinda bitchy) customers.
-In making it easier to succeed in enjoying their meal.
-Be it a quick breakfast or a dreamy-long lunch, my life’s work is to draw people to a table and keep their hearts there for a lifetime.
+But also, I work in service to their well-meaning (sometimes kinda bitchy) customers – because everyone deserves to goal to enjoying their meal.
+Be it a quick breakfast or a dreamy-long lunch, my life’s work is to draw people to the table.